• Skip to primary navigation

 People

-The Teachers, VET Co-Ordinator & Assistant Principal-Curriculum at Mt St Bernard College are the key people available to assist parents and students in the decision making process.
+The Teachers, VET Co-Ordinator & Deputy Principal-Curriculum at Mount St Bernard College are the key people available to assist parents and students in the decision making process.
 Please feel comfortable to phone the school on 4096 1444 to make an appointment with any of the above school personnel.

 Documents